Halo diamond ring exhibiting fluorescence in UV lighting – Brian Gavin

 Here’s a quick layman analogy to what happens in the case of viewing a diamond.
 If a diamond has blue fluorescence, the light rays passing through the stone turns blue in the presence of ultraviolet environments.

 If you couple this with a slightly yellow tinted diamond (J-K), this means we now have a mixture of yellow and blue light rays.
-The end effect to this results in a white colored light ray being reflected back into our eyes.
+The end effect results in a white colored light ray being reflected back into our eyes.
 We thus perceive the gemstone to look whiter than it actually is.

 Hope this explanation helps to clear up the queries.
+And blue fluorescence does help makes a diamond whiter in UV lighting environments.

 If you are looking for top quality round brilliant cuts with blue fluorescence, check out Brian Gavin’s Blue signature diamonds.
 Each individual stone has to pass through a series of inspections by Brian Gavin and is guaranteed to meet with the high standards before being listed.